4 Best Tamarind Paste Substitutes (Updated 2023)

 The fruit can be found in most Asian countries, particularly in Thailand, Indonesia, and the Philippines.
 Some variants can also be found in Mexico and India.

 In these countries, tamarind paste is considered an important ingredient for several dishes.

 Because of the sour notes, it gives dishes a distinct flavor that you cannot achieve with lemon.
 And because the ingredient is a paste, it thickens sauces in several dishes.

 The best way to describe the taste of the tamarind paste is it has a citrusy flavor.
 There are smoke and caramel notes too, making it a very complex flavor profile.

-Some variants contain chili flakes and chili pulp for the added spice.
-However, most tamarind pastes that you find in grocery stores only have the citrusy base flavor.
+Some variants contain chili flakes and chili pulp for added spice.
+However, most tamarind pastes that you find in grocery stores only have a citrusy base flavor.